andreashappe/snikt.net/content/post/2020-12-02-owasp-juiceshop-with-rootthebox-on-gcp.md

 Let's start by creating a new Kubernetes cluster that will hold/spawn the players' containers.

 To do that, go to the GCP and navigate to Computing -> Kubernetes Engine -> Cluster and click the "create new cluster" button.
 Chose a nearby zone and create the cluster.
 The default cluster consists of three e2-medium cluster nodes (each containing two vCPUs and four Gigabyte of memory).
-This should be enough to host 40-50 parallel containers (= teams or players) while costing around $4-5 per CTF-day.
+I've added two more, this should be enough to host 10 parallel containers (= teams) while costing around $4-5 per CTF-day.

 To setup the CTF container connect through [Google Cloud Shell](https://cloud.google.com/shell) (click on the "connect" button next to the newly created cluster in the cluster view).
 In the newly connected console check that the cluster is running and deploy the infrastructure for the CTF infrastructure: